 Adult Suicide Intervention and Prevention Plan

-The Adult Suicide Intervention and Prevention Plan (ASIPP) is currently in it’s final edits and will be published summer 2022.
+The Adult Suicide Intervention and Prevention Plan (ASIPP) is currently in it’s final edits and will be published February 2023.
 This body of work could not have been completed without the help of strong community partners and volunteers (130) across the state who were willing to put endless hours into its creation.

 Alliance members and staff were extensively involved in the development and future implementation of the ASIPP.
 Although the Alliance is currently focused on youth (5-24) suicide prevention and is only advising the Oregon Health Authority on the YSIPP, the ASIPP overlaps the YSIPP for 18–24-year age group, thus we want to stay connected to the work as it impacts young adults across the state.